Rakhine State: Independent kingdom

-Beginning in the 900s, the Bamar began migrating westward, crossing the Arakan Mountains and settling in what is now Rakhine State.
+Beginning in the 400s, the Pyus and Kanyans of Tibeto-Burman people began migrating westward, crossing the Arakan Mountains and settling in what is now Rakhine State.
 By the 1100s, they had consolidated control of the region, becoming a tributary state of the Pagan Empire until the 13th century.
-Over time, these Bamar migrants formed a distinct cultural identity, eventually becoming the Rakhine people (also known as the Arakanese).
+Over time, these Tibeto-Burmans mixed with Indo-Aryans and formed a distinct cultural identity, eventually becoming the Rakhine people (also known as the Arakanese).

-According to Rakhine legend, the first recorded kingdom, centred around the northern town of Dhanyawadi, arose in the 34th century BCE and lasted until 327 CE.
-These polities were likely inhabited by Indo-Aryan peoples.
+According to Arakanese legend, the first recorded kingdom was founded by the Sakya clan of Buddha who are ancient Hindus Indo-aryans, centred around the northern town of Dhanyawadi, arose in the 34th century BCE and lasted until 327 CE.
 Rakhine documents and inscriptions state that the famed Mahamuni Buddha image was cast in Dhanyawady in around 554 BCE when the Buddha visited the kingdom.
 After the fall of Dhanyawadi in the 4th century CE, the centre of power shifted to a new dynasty based in the town of Waithali.
-The Waithali kingdom ruled the regions of Rakhine from the middle of the 4th century to 818 CE.
-The period is seen as the classical period of Rakhine culture, architecture and Buddhism, as the Waithali period left behind more archaeological remains than its predecessor.
+The Waithali kingdom ruled the regions of Arakan from the middle of the 4th century to 818 CE.
+The period is seen as the classical period of Arakan culture, architecture and Buddhism, as the Waithali period left behind more archaeological remains than its predecessor.
 A new dynasty emerged in four towns along the Lemyo River as Waithali waned in influence, and ushered in the Lemro period, where four principal towns served as successive capitals.

-After its partial dominance by the Islamic Delhi Sultanate and Bengal Sultanate, the final Kingdom of Mrauk U was founded in 1429 by Min Saw Mon.
-It is seen by the Rakhine people as the golden age of their history, as Mrauk U served as a commercially important port and base of power in the Bay of Bengal region and involved in extensive maritime trade with Arabia and Europe.Part of it, along Bengal Subah's Chittagong, was later conquered by the Mughal Emperor Aurangzeb.

-The country steadily declined from the 18th century onwards after its loss to the Mughal Empire.
+The Kingdom of Mrauk U which was founded in 1429 by Min Saw Mon was the final independent Arakanese kingdom.
+It is seen by the Rakhine people as the golden age of their history, as Mrauk U served as a commercially important port and base of power in the Bay of Bengal region and involved in extensive maritime trade.
+The Kingdom of Mrauk-U went on to conquer Chittagong with the help of the Portuguese.
+The country steadily declined from the 18th century onwards after its loss of Chittagong to the Mughal Empire.
 Internal instability, rebellion and dethroning of kings were very common.
 The Portuguese, during the era of their greatness in Asia, gained a temporary establishment in Arakan.